Discounts and Scholarships

 In addition to your completed application form, applicants must write a 1000 word essay.
 If you’re in year 9 or 10, the essay is to be entitled ‘What diversity means to me”.
 If you’re in year 11-12 the essay is to be entitled ‘What I think makes a Global Citizen”.
 Unsuccessful scholarship entrants will automatically be entitled to an Early Bird Discount for the applicable program.

 Digital Video Scholarships

-Applicants must accompany their completed application form with a video (maximum 3 minutes and 50MB) that tells ‘My story and why I want to go on exchange”.
+Applicants must accompany their completed application form with a video that tells ‘My story and why I want to go on exchange”.

 Your entry does not need to be a highly polished video but you should try to use the medium creatively to convey who you are and why an exchange is important to your personal development and future plans.
 There are a number of smart phone apps such as Adobe Premiere Clip for Android devices or Adobe Premiere Clip for Apple devices which is free or you may wish to purchase iMovie for Apple devices that can be used to edit your video or you can use a computer based editing software.
 You can also find useful advice online about filming and video.